epheo/shaddock/README.rst

 Usage
 -----
-A basic infrastructure template can be found in [Shaddock-template](https://github.com/Epheo/shaddock-template) repository.
+A basic infrastructure template can be found in the Shaddock OpenStack template repository: https://github.com/epheo/shaddock-openstack
 This template deploy a basic OpenStack infrastructure.
 You can/should edit it in **/var/lib/shaddock**

 Common commands are: